Games-by-Mason/gpu/README.md

 # GPU

 A light graphics API abstraction for desktop, and eventually console.
-Designed exclusively for bindless and draw indirect based rendering.
+Designed for bindless rendering.

 # Status